 - How can we make it better / right/ ok?

-We have been using the Restorative Approach for two years.
+We have been using the Restorative Approach since 2017.
 Since then, behaviour has improved.
 When problems arise, we have found that children are more willing to take responsibility for their actions.
 They understand that the process is about resolving the problem rather than being “told off” and having a punishment.

 When issues re-occur, a Restorative Contract is written and everyone who is affected signs it to show they agree to it.
 This is then reviewed at an agreed date.